-We update the location based on a probabilistic model of landmark observations involving mainly lines and goal posts.
+We update the location based on a probabilistic model of landmark observations involving mainly lines and goal posts [8].
 The inputs to the probabilistic model come from the vision module and dead-reckoning odometry data.
-Further details on our vision system can be found in [9].
 Currently, we are working on a full 6D pose localization approach, that makes use of 3D model-based tracking techniques.